TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-storybook.md

 };
 ```

 In CSF each module has one required [default export](https://storybook.js.org/docs/api/csf#default-export) and one or more [named exports](https://storybook.js.org/docs/api/csf#named-story-exports).
-The default export, usually named meta, defines metadata for a component which controls how the the component appears inside Storybook.
+The default export, usually named meta, defines metadata for a component which controls how it appears inside Storybook.
 Each named export is a story that represents an interesting state of the component.
 The simplest story is a list of `args` which are passed as props to your component.

-There's quite a lot of boiler plate to write.
+There's quite a lot of boilerplate to write.
 As it's a self contained ES6 module, you have to import all your dependencies explicitly, including Storybook APIs and types as well as your component.
 You'll need to provide reasonable values for any required props.
 Complex props may pull in additional dependencies.

 My `VirtualList` component requires a child React component and an implementation of a mapping interface.
 The resulting story is actually more verbose than the corresponding standalone sample app.